-Hydrolysis container-A hydrolysable body wrapping into which the body of a deceased person s placed prior to insertion into a hydrolysis chamber.
-The wrapping must consist of 100-percent protein-based material, such as silk, suede, leather, feather, fur, or wool.
+Hydrolysis Container-A hydrolysable body wrapping into which the body of a deceased person is placed prior to insertion into a hydrolysis chamber.
+The wrapping must consist of 100% protein-based material, such as silk, suede, leather, feather, fur, or wool.

-Hydrolyzed human remains container-A receptacle in which hydrolyzed human remains are placed after hydrolysis.
+Hydrolyzed Human Remains Container-A receptacle in which hydrolyzed human remains are placed after hydrolysis.